seagreen/Son/README.md

 The formal part of its specification is [./son.ebnf](./son.ebnf).
 It uses the EBNF notation described [here](https://www.w3.org/TR/2004/REC-xml11-20040204/#sec-notation).

 Additionally: object keys must be unique.
-Object members must be sorted by lexicographic order of their keys.
+Object members must be sorted by ascending lexicographic order of their keys.

 # Implementations